 The HIV Vaccine Trials Network (HVTN) is an international collaboration of scientists and educators searching for an effective and safe HIV vaccine.
 The HVTN's mission is to facilitate the process of testing preventive vaccines against HIV/AIDS.
 The network designs and conducts all phases of clinical trials, from evaluating experimental vaccines for safety and immunogenicity to testing vaccine efficacy.
-The HVTN is comprised of the Vaccine Leadership Group, Laboratory Program, and Statistical and Data Management Center which are headquartered at the Fred Hutch and sponsored by the National Institutes of Health (NIH).
-The Network’s HIV Vaccine Trials Units are located at leading research institutions in 27 cities on four continents.
+The HVTN is comprised of the Leadership Group, Laboratory Program, and Statistical and Data Management Center, which are headquartered at the Fred Hutch and sponsored by the National Institutes of Health (NIH).
+The Network’s HIV Vaccine Trials Units are located at leading research institutions in over 30 cities on five continents.

 VIDD faculty are responsible for coordinating and supporting the research activities of all U.S. and international sites.
 Faculty and staff in VIDD contribute to important areas of all HVTN research, including protocol design and data analysis, thereby driving the scientific goals of the collaboration.